 The HTER calculated between the raw MT output and human post-edits in the test set will be used as baseline (i.e. the baseline is a system that leaves all the test instances unmodified).

 The output of your system should produce automatic post-editions of the target sentences in the test in the following way (each column is tab separated):

 METHOD NAMEis the name of your automatic post-editing method.

-SEGMENT NUMBERis the line number of the plain text target file you are post-editing.
+SEGMENT NUMBERis the line number of the plain text target file you are post-editing (starting index is 1).

-APE SEGMENTis the automatic post-edition for the particular segment.
+APE SEGMENTis the automatic post-edits for the particular segment.

 Submissions should be sent via email to firstname.lastname@example.org.
 Please use the following pattern to name your files:

 INSTITUTION-NAME is an acronym/short name for your institution, e.g. "UniXY"